SamLee-dedeboy/OS251/cartridge_empty/readme.md

     - On success will return 1, upon failure will return -1.

  - `int changeSpritePalette(uint16_t sprite_num, uint8_t palette_num)`
-    - Change the palette number of specified sprite.
+    - Changes the palette number of specified sprite.
     - `sprite_num` should be the unique sprite index.
     - `palette_num` should be 0 to 3.
     - On success will return 1, upon failure will return -1.